Lorel/stalker_rb/readme.md

 - population of stalkers : 3
 - number of walls : 50

-You can make your idol flee in 3 differents ways:
+You can make your idol flee in 3 differents ways, all using vectors and polars coordinates to choose the next move:
--
--
--
+-strategy 1  No special capability over other ones -strategy 2  Idol never choses the last square as destination -strategy 3  Idol never comes too close of walls (1 space between idol and walls)

 ### LAUNCH SIMULATION